ventz/pgsvr/README.md

 For Ubuntu:

+    Defaults env_keep = "http_proxy https_proxy"
     www-data    ALL= NOPASSWD: * /usr/local/bin/r10k

 For RHEL/Centos:

+    Defaults env_keep = "http_proxy https_proxy"
     apache2    ALL= NOPASSWD: * /usr/local/bin/r10k

 * You need 2 perl modules (Dancer and Plack)
-* An Apache server with a virtual config (I provide the site config)
+* An Apache server with a virtual config (I provide the site config - look through it)
 * A cgi-root (I create it under /var/www/pgsvr with the apache config) to drop the app itself.
+Make sure it's owned by your web user.
 * Create some "tokens" and configure the proxy variables.
 A token is a unique string basically.